zesterer/nilts-old/README.md

 Simple answer: I don't know.
 I'm not the kind of person to create plans.
 I do have a roadmap, but it's very subject to change so there's not much point putting it here.
 If you want features in development, see above.

 ### How do I compile it?

+See above

+### Why the name 'NILTS'?

+See above

+### Why so many utterly redundant FAQ questions?

+I was bored.